-hazardous work that jeopardizes their health and welfare.
+2.1 All human rights as described in the 8 fundamental ILO regulations are respected intimidation or harassment.
+Young workers (15-18) must not undertake hazardous wor , Major 2.1.2 There is no engagement in child labour, forced labour, discrimination or any form of coercion intimidation or harassment.
+Young workers (15-18) must not undertake hazardous workers (15-18) must n < There is no engagement in child labour, forced labour, discrimination or any form of coercion, intimidation or harassment.
+Young workers (15-18) must not undertake hazardous work that jeopardizes their health and welfare.
 Employees with equal capacities and experience are paid and treated equally.
 2.1.3 All workers have the right to join or form an organization of their choice and be engaged in collective bargaining.
-The effective functioning of these organizations is not impeded and representatives of these organisations are not hindered in doing their job effectively and safely.
-Major 2.1.4 Workers are paid in accordance with legal or sector requirements and the workweek does not exceed 48 hours (over time excluded).
-Overtime is always voluntary, paid in accordance with legal or sector agreement and does not exceed 12 hours per week.
+The effective functioning of these organizations is not impeded and representatives of these organisations are not hindered in doing their job effectively and safely. - 2.1.4 Workers are paid in accordance with legal or sector requirements and the workweek does not exceed 48 hours (over time excluded).
+Overtime is always voluntary, paid in accordance with legal of sector agreement and does not exceed 12 hours per week.
 Deductions from wages for disciplinary purposes are not made, unless legally permitted.
-All workers have the right of one day off per week.
-Major 2.1.5 No workers can be obliged to hand in their identity papers or other personal documents.
+All workers have the right of one day off per week. r r 2.1.5 No workers can be obliged to hand in their identity papers or other personal documents.
 Major 2.1.6 All workers have a legally binding, written contract in a language they can understand.
-Major 2.1.7 All hours, payments and overwork need to be registered in case the farmer employs more than 20 workers.
-If the farmer employs less than 20 workers, only over time needs to be registered.
+Major 2.1.7 All hours, payments and overwork need to be registered in case the farmer employs more than 2 workers.
+If the farmer employs less than 20 workers, only over time needs to be registered.)
 Major 2.1.8 All legal requirements and sector agreements in the area of maternity leave are respected.
+Major

-Major 2.2 The safety and health of farm workers is guaranteed 2.2.1 Health and safety risks on the farm are identified and communicated to all workers.
+2.2 The safety and health of farm workers is guaranteed

+2.2.1 Health and safety risks on the farm are identified and communicated to all workers.
 All workers receive training -and frequent updates of the trainings- about health and safety on the farm.
 There are signs to warn workers for potentially dangerous situations and/or to indicate that the use of protective clothing is required.
 Accident and emergency procedures exist and instructions are clearly understood by all workers.
 Major 2.2.2 There are first aid kits present near all workplaces.
 In case of an accident medical assistance is provided without delay.
 Major 2.2.3 Workers receive adequate protective clothing and protective equipment and are obliged to use those.
 Major 2.2.4 All workers have access to potable water, healthy nutrition and clean sanitary facilities.
-Major 2 2 F In one workers live on the form their bound are clean and a deputably equipped Majar
+Major 2.2.5 In case workers live on the farm, their houses are clean, safe and adequately equipped.
+Major

-- 2.2.5 In case workers live on the farm, their houses are clean, safe and adequately equipped.
-Major - 2.2.6There is a system of warnings and legally permitted sanctions for those who don't use protective clothing or follow the safety and health procedures.Minor2.2.7Producers make sure there is regular maintenance of machinery, equipment and materials in order to ensure safe functioning of these devices.Minor2.2.8Producers make sure their workers receive regular training on safety, health, good agricultural practices and sustainable soy production.Minor
+2.2.6 There is a system of warnings and legally permitted sanctions for those who don't use protective clothing or follow the safety and health procedures.
+2.2.7 2.7 Producers make sure there is regular maintenance of machinery, equipment and materials in order to ensure safe functioning of these devices.